 A general Laboratory Safety program has been implemented to ensure that all persons working and studying in a laboratory environment have the basic information required to keep them safe.
 The specific information for your research laboratory is available from your supervisor, and in some cases from your faculty Health and Safety representative.

-Carleton University subscribes to databases from the Canadian Center for Occupational Health and Safety for access to more than 160,000 current Material Safety Data Sheets.
+Until the end of the year, we also subscribe to databases from the Canadian Center for Occupational Health and Safety for access to more than 160,000 current Material Safety Data Sheets.

 For additional databases go to the Laboratory Health and Safety webpage below and remember; to access these, you must be using a Carleton University IP address.